pawan-cpu/Tic-Tac-Toe-game-in-ReactJS/README.md

 - Diagonal

 # This Tic tac toe Game in ReactJS Could Handle Ties.
-- Tie breaker functionality has been added.
+- The Tie breaker functionality has been added.